 - Package them in strongly constructed boxes with stitched or stapled seams, instead of glued seams.

 - Use new boxes instead of reusing old and previously used boxes to ensure they are strong enough to carry the weight.

 - Seal the boxes with heavy-duty tapes.
 If possible, reinforce the taping by applying them multiple times, targeting the seams.

-- Use engineered foam enclosures and customized corrugated board to cushion the contents of your heavy package.
-Avoid using crumpled paper as they might not be able to protect your items.
+- Use engineered foam enclosures and customized corrugated boards to cushion the contents of your heavy package.
+Avoid using crumpled paper as it might not be able to protect your items.